 What’s Inside

-- What is application modernization?
-A strategic imperative for business leaders
+- What is application modernization

 - Core approaches to application modernization

-- Common challenges in application modernization
+- Key challenges in application modernization

 - How to spot a modernization partner you can trust